CALL TOLL FREE

 Canadadrugrehab.ca is a free online directory listing of alcohol and drug rehab programs and other addiction-related services located in Canada.

-Newfoundland Detox and other Medical Alcohol and Drug Rehab Programs
+Canadian Detox Medical Alcohol and Drug Rehab Programs Newfoundland

 Links to Other Newfoundland Addiction Services by Type

 Newfoundland Medical Services for the Treatment of Addiction

 Medical services in this directory treat the physical aspects alcohol and drug misuse or addiction.
 Programs can include primary care, withdrawal management (detox), addiction medicine, medical monitoring and harm reduction programs such as methadone maintenance.

 Corner Brook Medical Monitoring Services